corywheeler/rxjs-quokka-playground/README.md

 ## Setup

-You must run the following to set up symlinks used for aliasing file and directory paths
+Run the following from the root directory of your project.
+This will install any dependancies that the project needs as well as the pre and post install scripts to set up link-module-alias.

 ```$xslt
-npm run postinstall
+npm install
 ```

 ## Sources